ShabbyBoy5/ShabbyBoy5/README.md

 ---

 ### 🧠 What I Do
-I build intelligent systems with a focus on **Generative AI, Reinforcement Learning, and Explainable AI**.
-I care about models that don’t just output answers, but can reason, justify, and adapt.
+I build intelligent systems with a focus on **Generative AI, Deep Learning**.
+I prefer my models non black boxified but LLMs are a pain 😿

 ---

 ### 📍 Currently
 🚧 Developing **causal counterfactual explanations for time-series anomalies** using SCM-backed diffusion models
-🧾 *I’m building a Gemini-driven system that learns to read legal contracts like a reasoning assistant — breaking them into meaningful chunks, retrieving context through embeddings, and calling out risky clauses or missing terms in natural language.*
-⚙️ Exploring lightweight confidence-aware evaluation layers for GenAI outputs
+🧾 building cool a clause based contract analysis engine ⚙️ Exploring Explainability for LLMs

 ---